UN chief: World is neglecting risk of famine in Somalia

 - UN Secretary-General in Mogadishu

-- Over six million in need of humanitarian aid
+- Over 6 million in need of humanitarian aid

 Mogadishu, Somalia (CNN)United Nations Secretary-General António Guterres has warned that the plight of the Somali people has been "neglected" amid an impending famine.